About the profile areas

 Major features of the area include Churchill National Park, Lysterfield Park, Lysterfield Lake, Campbelltown Miniature Passenger Railway, Harkaway Scout Camp, Harkaway Hall, Ackland Park, Bellbird Park, Dalton Reserve, Ivens Reserve, Jack Thomas Reserve, Jesse Trail Reserve, Kalora Park, Kurll Park, Narre North Recreation Reserve, Narre Warren North Recreation Ground and several schools.

-Casey Foothills includes the localities of Harkaway, Lysterfield South and Narre Warren North, and the northern part of Berwick.
+Casey Foothills encompasses the suburbs and localities of Harkaway, Lysterfield South and Narre Warren North, and the northern part of Berwick.
+The central and southern parts of the suburb of Berwick are included in the Berwick Township - Beaconsfield and Berwick (South) small areas respectively.